eugenewebdevs/workshops/workshops-2019/microservice/README.md

 The following S3 endpoint returns a simple JSON response for the inital connection: https://s3-us-west-2.amazonaws.com/eugenewebdevs/workshops-2019/sample.json

+No additional libraies or packages are imported unless added via a custom runtime layer.

 ## Lambda

 Lambda is a compute service which executes small bits of code very quickly.

 Lambdas are functions that should be small and stateless.

+Many languages are supported nativly and more via layers.
+See the README in the lambdas directory in this repo for more and specific languages.

 Lambdas in AWS has a free tier.
 This is a monthly tier.